-I’m Aniefiok ‘Neef’ Ekpoudom, a freelance writer and storyteller from South London who documents and explores British culture.
-As a writer, I tell stories about the voices, sounds and communities of contemporary Britain.
+I’m Aniefiok ‘Neef’ Ekpoudom, an award-winning writer and storyteller from South London who documents and explores British culture.
+As a writer and journalist, I tell stories about the voices, sounds and communities of contemporary Britain.
 While, as a freelance Cultural Strategist, Consultant & Researcher I dive deep into communities and cultures across the country, delivering insights, strategy and people-driven stories for brands, agencies and production companies.

 To put things simply, I get under the skin of the country and tell stories about what I find.
 The medium may be longread features in The Guardian and British GQ, consulting on original drama series Champion for the BBC, documentary’s with GRM Daily and YouTube, ethnographic studies and short films with Nike or award-winning campaigns with adidas.